Daily News · updated every day

-About News Fallacy Detector
+About the News Fallacy Detector

 The News Fallacy Detector puts you in front of realistic news-style headlines and story summaries and asks you to find the reasoning error buried inside.
 Some stories lean on a scary correlation, some quote an authority speaking outside their expertise, some bury a false choice in the framing — your job is to name the trick before it names your opinion.